eth-protocol-fellows/protocol-studies/docs/wiki/research/scalability/scalability.md

 But before talking about the changes introduced by the EIP-4844, let's first understand the structure of an Ethereum transaction.

+## EIP-2718

+[EIP-2718](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2718.md) introduced an envelope transaction type.
+The envelope makes possible to incapsulate transaction in a common header structure, allowing to change the transaction fields without breaking backwards compatibility.

+The envelope transaction type is defined as follows:

+`TransactionType || TransactionPayload`

+Where `TransactionType` is a 1 byte field identyfing the format of the transaction, and `TransactionPayload` is a variable length field which contains the actual transaction content.

+Same concept apply to receipts:

+`TransactionType || ReceiptPayload`

+Please note that the `||` is the byte/byte-array concatenation operator.

+This way, when defining new standards for a new type of transaction, the only concern is to ensure there are not duplicated `TransactionType` numbers.

-## Current transaction data structure
+## Transaction data structure before EIP-4844

 The following is the current transaction data structure of Ethereum as for the London upgrade (which included the latest update to the transaction format in EIP-1559).
-The following python code can be found in the [ethereum-specs repository](https://github.com/ethereum/execution-specs).
+The following python code can be found in the [ethereum exeuction-specs repository](https://github.com/ethereum/execution-specs).

 ```python
 @slotted_freezable